Is chlorine dangerous to humans

 6 Things You Should Never Do With Bleach

 A risk unique to bleach is the potential for producing toxic gases, namely chlorine gas, which has been used as a chemical weapon.
 This knowledge stems from mass poisoning catastrophes.Chlorine is a greenish-yellow, highly reactive halogen gas that has a pungent, suffocating odor.Arsenic is a natural component of the earth’s crust and is widely distributed throughout the environment in the air, water and land.
 Chlorine - History of guideline development.The 10 chemicals listed below are some of the most poisonous, explosive, corrosive and downright dangerous in existence.
 At 1–3 ppm, there is mild mucus membrane irritation that can usually be tolerated for about an hour.Chlorine - Chemical fact sheet in the GDWQ.
+How does chlorine added to drinking water kill bacteria and other harmful organisms?
 Why doesn't it harm us?
-Environment.
 People are exposed to elevated levels of inorganic arsenic through drinking contaminated water, using contaminated water in food preparation and irrigation of food crops .HAZARD SUMMARY.
 Mixing ammonia, vinegar, hydrogen peroxide, alcohol or other chemicals with sodium hypochlorite may cause chlorine gas to be released, a toxic chemical you don’t .Chlorine exposure can damage your circulatory system.Ammonia is a compound of nitrogen and hydrogen widely used in fertilizers and pharmaceuticals.

 Manquant :